drageniix/responsive-json-webpack-plugin/README.md

 # React

 You can use the resulting json directly with React.
-You may also provide an image path via the imagePath `prop`, which defaults to `/` and should end in `/`.

 ```javascript
 import ResponsiveImage from 'responsive-json-webpack-plugin/react'

 <ResponsiveImage image={outputJSON.imagePath} className="" alt="" />

 ```